Moebits/Moepictures.moe/readme.md

 You can apply image filters such as brightness, contrast, and hue in realtime.
 There is also a very fun pixelate filter that can make everything look like a pixel game.

-### Custom GIF/Video Players
+### Custom Players

-Moebooru uses custom javascript gif/video players, so you can do many things that aren't normally possible like pausing/seeking gifs, reverse playback, and modifying playback speed.
+Moebooru uses custom gif/video/music/3d players, so you can do many things that aren't normally possible like pausing/seeking gifs, reverse playback, and modification of playback speed.

 GIF Player: